Best Hotels in Stockholm: Gamla Stan, Östermalm & the ABBA Hotel (2026)

 Stockholm: Scandinavia’s Most Beautiful Capital

-Stockholm is the most beautiful capital in Scandinavia — the extraordinary geography (the extraordinary 14 islands (the extraordinary “Venice of the North” — the most complete urban archipelago in Europe: the extraordinary 30,000 islands of the extraordinary Stockholm Archipelago visible from the extraordinary city center, the most extraordinary urban context of any Nordic capital), the extraordinary Djurgården (the extraordinary royal park island — the most important recreational island in Sweden: the extraordinary Vasa Museum (the most extraordinary museum in Scandinavia — the extraordinary 17th-century warship preserved complete, the most complete surviving 17th-century vessel in the world: the extraordinary 1628 Vasa, the most ornately decorated warship ever built, the extraordinary 700 sculptures, and the extraordinary 95% original material)), the extraordinary Gamla Stan (the extraordinary medieval old town — the most compact and most complete medieval island city in Scandinavia: the extraordinary Stortorget (the most famous square in Sweden — the extraordinary 1520 Stockholm Bloodbath massacre, the extraordinary Nobel Museum (the finest Nobel Prize museum in the world)), and the extraordinary Riddarholmen Church (the extraordinary burial place of Swedish kings — the most important royal necropolis in Scandinavia)).
+Stockholm is the most beautiful capital in Scandinavia, and the geography is the reason.
+The city spreads across 14 islands — the “Venice of the North,” and the most complete urban archipelago in Europe, with the 30,000 islands of the Stockholm Archipelago beginning practically at the city center.
+Djurgården, the royal park island, is Sweden’s most important recreational island and home to the Vasa Museum — Scandinavia’s most visited museum, built around the 1628 warship Vasa, the most ornately decorated warship ever built and the most complete surviving 17th-century vessel in the world, with some 700 sculptures and 95% original material.
+Gamla Stan, the medieval old town, is the most compact and best-preserved medieval island city in Scandinavia: Stortorget, Sweden’s most famous square, was the site of the 1520 Stockholm Bloodbath and now houses the Nobel Museum, while Riddarholmen Church serves as the burial place of Swedish kings — the most important royal necropolis in Scandinavia.

 Norrmalm & Blasieholmen — The Grand Addresses